bllaude/bllaude.github.io/_posts/2025-04-13-i-hate-the-news.md

 At least halfway, some people sort of agree with me.
 They will criticize cable news for its obsession with graphic crimes, its horse-race political slop, and its never-ending flow of PR-flavored trash.
 They still believe the system can be corrected though.IMO, I don't see anything left worth saving.

 Pick today's New York Times.
 A chart displaying a rise in abortions in 2024.
 Some blips on diplomatic wriggling.
 Stocks flowing down.
 China's economic data.
 Actors in Hollywood blah blah.
 None of this shit touches my life.
-It may be fun to read, but it's a type 3 fun, a pointless waste of time.
+It may be fun to read, a type 3 fun, a pointless waste of time.
 It has no bearing whatsoever on what I do.

 At this point, the majority of people will nod and say, *"Okay, fine, but there's still virtue in knowing."* As if being continuously informed about current events somehow makes you a better citizen.
 They'll preach about newspapers holding power to account - keeping bastards in check.